 Since the first MAKE in 2009, over 130 Irish and international artists have been MAKE residents, receiving mentoring support from renowned international theatre makers.
 Past programmes have borne highly acclaimed performance work and collaborations going on to tour here in Ireland and internationally.

-The 12th MAKE residency will run from Jan 11 – 15 2021, 10am – 6pm daily.
-Like many things this year, MAKE will be different.
-Since the much loved group residency at the Tyrone Guthrie Centre is impossible due to ongoing public health restrictions, this edition of MAKE will be reconfigured to provide valuable time and focus for performance makers, wherever they are.
+The 13th MAKE residency will run from 29 November – 3 December 2021, 10am – 6pm daily.
+Following on from MAKE 2020, this year’s MAKE will continue in an online format, providing valuable time and focus for performance makers, wherever they are.
 International mentors will be on hand with support, provocation and guidance via digital channels.
 The programme will offer a one week artist fee, peer support and mentorship to develop theatre and performance projects, working individually or in collaboration with other artists.
 Groups of up to three artists are welcome to apply.
-The programme will be configured in response to the participating artists’ needs to support them to work safely at home or, where necessary and possible, in a local studio in line with public health guidelines at the time.
+The programme will be configured in response to the participating artists’ needs to support them to work at home or, where necessary and possible, in a local studio in line with public health guidelines at the time.

 MAKE takes the form of an annual residential laboratory where ideas for new performance work are developed with the mentorship of renowned theatre artists and for some, in collaboration with other participants.
 MAKE puts emphasis on the generation of new performance work outside of the traditional writer-led model.
 It is open to artists exploring a variety of dramaturgical models in their work including devised work, documentary theatre work, text-driven work using found or fragmentary texts, music theatre, new writing experimenting with form, digital and interactive presentation formats.

-MAKE 2020 will be open to Irish artists/artists based in Ireland only.
-We hope to return to the traditional programme format at Tyrone Guthrie Centre for MAKE 2021 and applications from international artists will once again be most welcome.
+MAKE 2021 will be open to Irish artists/artists based in Ireland only.
+We hope to return to the traditional in-person programme for MAKE next year and applications from international artists will once again be most welcome.

 This edition of MAKE is tailored for artists who are: